-The EU Water Framework Directive 200/60/EC requires the achievement of good ecological status for water by 2015 and marine ecosystems by 2020, tackling pollution from various sources, and regulating chemicals and their effects on the environment (www.eea.europa.eu).
+The EU has substantial legislation requires the achievement of good ecological status for water by 2015 and marine ecosystems by 2020, tackling pollution from various sources, and regulating chemicals and their effects on the environment (www.eea.europa.eu).
 According to the strategy:

 - Habitat protection and management requirements are going to be integrated into the land and water policies.
-They are going to be applied both for Natura 2000 areas and beyond. - Good Agricultural and Environmental Conditions will be simplified and improved by EC. • - Operational conditions are going to be defined for farmers to protect and improve the state of aquatic ecosystems in rural areas.
+They are going to be applied both for Natura 2000 areas and beyond. - Good Agricultural and Environmental Conditions will be simplified and improved by EC. - Operational conditions are going to be defined for farmers to protect and improve the state of aquatic ecosystems in rural areas.